juju/docs/src/en/clouds-manual.md

  - At least two machines are needed (one for the controller and one to deploy charms to).
  - The machines must have Ubuntu (or CentOS) installed.
- - The machines must be contactable over SSH using a user account with root privileges.
+ - The machines must be contactable over SSH (either by password or public key) using a user account with root privileges.
 On Ubuntu, `sudo` rights will suffice if this provides root access.
  - The machines must be able to `ping` each other.

 ## Overview